A Sound Type System for Secure Currency Flow: Introduction

 The combination of immutability and visibility has led to huge financial losses in the past (see, e.g., \cite{ABC17,dao2016,wallet17a,wallet17b,tolmach2020survey_smart_contracts}).
 A particularly spectacular example was the infamous DAO-attack on the Ethereum platform in 2016, which led to a loss of 60 million dollars \cite{dao2016}.
 This was made possible because a certain contract (the DAO contract, storing assets of users) was \emph{reentrant}, that is, it allowed itself to be called back by the recipient of a transfer \emph{before} recording that the transfer had been completed.

-\emph{Reentrancy} is a pattern based on mutual recursion, where one method $f$ calls another method $g$ whilst also transferring an amount of currency along with the call.
-If $g$ then immediately calls $f$ back, it may yield a recursion where $f$ will keep transferring funds to $g$.
+\emph{Reentrancy} is a pattern based on mutual recursion, where one method $f$ calls another method $g$ while also transferring an amount of currency along with the call.
+If $g$ then immediately calls $f$ back, it may yield a recursion where $f$ continues to transfer funds to $g$.
 We can illustrate the problem as in Figure~\ref{fig:reentrancy}, using a simple, imperative and class-based model language called \TINYSOL{}~\cite{bartoletti2019tinysol}.
 This model language, which we shall formally describe in Section~\ref{sec:tinysol_new}, captures some of the core features of the smart-contract language Solidity \cite{solidity2022}, which is the standard high-level language used to write smart contracts for the Ethereum platform.
 A key feature of this language is that contracts have an associated \code{balance}, representing the amount of currency stored in each contract, which cannot be modified \emph{except} through method calls to other contracts.
 Each method call has an extra parameter, representing the amount of currency to be transferred along with the call, and a method call thus represents a (potential) outgoing currency flow.

-In Figure~\ref{fig:reentrancy}, \code{X.transfer(z)} first does a sanity check to ensure that it has not already been called and that the contract contains sufficient funds, which are stored in the \code{balance} field.
+In Figure~\ref{fig:reentrancy}, \code{X.transfer(z)} first performs a sanity check to ensure that it has not already been called and that the contract contains sufficient funds, which are stored in the field \code{balance}.
 Then it calls \code{z.deposit(this)} and transfers \code{1} unit of currency along with the call, where \code{z} is the address received as parameter.
-However, suppose the address received is \code{Y}.
-Then \code{Y.deposit(x)} immediately calls \code{X.transfer(z)} back, with \code{this} as actual parameter; this yields a mutual recursion, because the field \code{called} will never be set to $\TRUE$.
+However, suppose that the received address is \code{Y}.
+Then \code{Y.deposit(x)} immediately calls \code{X.transfer(z)} back, with \code{this} as the actual parameter, thus yielding a mutual recursion, because the field \code{called} will never be set to $\TRUE$.
 A transaction that invokes \code{X.transfer(Y)} with any number of currency units will trigger the recursion.